 For a full selection of Bio and PCR bottle range please CLICK HERE

 Customers can increase the levels of PCR in their packaging to percentage levels up to 100%.
+The minimum amount can be processed at 10%.
 Increasing the levels of PCR provides an even greater sustainable solution, especially, for customers looking to embrace the circular benefits of recycled content in their product packaging.

 What are the benefits of PCR?

 - • PCR reuses recovered plastics such as single-use items

 - • The use of PCR greatly reduces landfill dumping

 - • PCR can be recycled again for new manufacturing